 Flipping fabric-covered furniture can present challenges.
 It’s difficult to determine if the item originated from a home without pets, was previously owned by a smoker, then potentially harbors bed bugs or fleas.
 Exercise caution when considering flipping fabric pieces as they might pose more complications than they’re worth.

-Top Furniture Flipping Profitability Tips
+Our Top Profitability Tips

-Start small With inexpensive furniture items
+Start small with inexpensive furniture items

 When venturing into furniture flipping, it’s wise to start small by focusing on inexpensive items.
 It is important to strike a balance and avoid spending $500 upfront money on supplies for flipping a single dresser, only to make $100 and lose interest in the furniture flipping venture.
 Therefore, it is crucial to make wise choices when allocating your funds at the very beginning.

 Look for affordable pieces at thrift stores, yard sales, or online marketplaces.
 Starting with lower-priced items allows you to practice your flipping skills, experiment with different techniques, and minimize the financial risk.
 As you gain experience and confidence, you can gradually move on to more valuable pieces and maybe aim for reaching full-time income.

 Hone your craft on simple, inexpensive pieces.
 As you develop your skills and have a couple successful furniture flips under your belt, you can slowly increase the amount you are willing to spend.

 Specialize in a specific type of piece or style